Creamy pumpkin macaroni and cheese is quick, easy, and satisfying – the ultimate comfort food for fall!

 When the days get shorter and the temperatures start to drop, my thoughts turn to cozy flannel pajamas, snuggling down under a blanket with a good TV show or movie, and hearty foods like rib-sticking stews and luscious, creamy casserole dishes.
 Every year around this time, I get the urge to experiment with canned pumpkin and working it into both savory and sweet dishes.

 I’m a firm believer that everyone needs a good mac ‘n cheese recipe up their sleeve.
 Quick, easy, and satisfying.
 What could be better?
-The sage and nutmeg give the dish a seasonal flair.
+The hint of nutmeg gives this pumpkin macaroni and cheese a seasonal flair.
 And the fact that this dish is loaded with pumpkin puree- which lends a creamy texture without the addition of cream- makes you feel slightly better about it as you spoon a second, generous helping onto your plate.

-1 pound macaroni (or other small pasta like shells and bow ties)
+- 1 lb macaroni (or other small cut pasta like shells and bow ties)